marianacostagv/100-days-of-code/README.md

 **Nova(s) coisa(s) aprendida(s):**
-- Intro to SQL for Data Science - Filtering rows -: where, and, or, between, where in, is null, is not null, like, not like -Intermediate R - Conditionals and Control Flow: relational operators, logical operators, conditional statements
+- Intro to SQL for Data Science - Filtering rows -: where, and, or, between, where in, is null, is not null, like, not like
+- Intermediate R - Conditionals and Control Flow: relational operators, logical operators, conditional statements

 ------------